agnwinds/python/README.md

 README
 ***
 =========
-Python 58 is an old version of the code, used before NSH started AGN development.
+Python 58 is an older version of Python from before the start of AGN development.

 ***